emleddin/comp-chem-website/pages/AMBER_guide/AMBERguide-SNPs-in-Chimera.md

 It would be wise to make a copy first, so that you do not accidentally overwrite the wild type structure.

-Once the structure is pulled up, follow `Favorites &rarr; Command Line` in the menu bar to pull up Chimera's command line.
+Once the structure is pulled up, follow
+<code>Favorites &rarr; Command Line</code> in the menu bar to pull up Chimera's
+command line.
 In the command prompt, type the following command, where `123` is the residue number of interest.
 The specific number will be dependent on the protein numbering on the